-Keep dinnertime EASY and clean up easier with this one pan chicken and potatoes!
-Coated in a sweet juicy orange flavor with ingredients that are simple and healthy.
+Keep dinnertime EASY and clean up easier with this sheet pan chicken and potatoes recipe!
+Coated in a sweet juicy orange flavor with ingredients that are simple and healthy, it's a quick dinner that solves the overwhelm on busy weeknights (just like the recipes in the Busy Mom's Cookbook)

 Ingredients You Need

-Fresh orange juice: fresh is best and healthiest!
+Fresh orange juice: Fresh is best will give you a more potent flavor.
 Grab a very ripe orange and use a handheld juicer to get the most juice.
 Psst. if you love the orange citrus flavor you'll love something like cantaritos too!

 Important Teaching Tips